-- 3. Where these Regulations refer to examinations, they also refer to component examinations, with the exception of the first two sentences of Article 19, sub 2. - 4.
+- 3. Where these Regulations refer to examinations, they also refer to interim examinations, with the exception of the first two sentences of Article 19, sub 2. - 4.
 A written or oral examination can also be administered digitally and/or online.
-Where these Regulations refer to examinations, this also refers to digital and/or online examinations.
+Where these Regulations refer to examinations, this also refers to digital and/or online examinations. - 5.
+In these regulations, unforeseen circumstances are defined as large-scale force majeure situations such as a (new) pandemic.
+This allows TU Delft to anticipate quickly and efficiently to adapt education and facilities when necessary.